dhoyle/splicedocs-jekyll/pages/Tutorials/Connect/ODBCInstall.md

 Follow these steps to install the Splice Machine ODBC driver on a MacOS
 computer:

+Our MacOS ODBC driver is currently in Beta release.
+{: .noteIcon}

 <div class="opsStepsList" markdown="1">
 1. Make sure you have iODBC installed.
     {: .topLevel}